AML high risk

 The term "smurfing" comes from the small blue cartoon characters, analogizing the multiple small actors carrying out the scheme.
 In practice, the smurfs are recruited individuals who each handle one or two deposits.
 FATF has cited smurfing as a core placement method since its original 40 Recommendations were published in 1990.
 The technique is common across banking and money services businesses, especially among drug trafficking networks, tax evaders, and human trafficking operations that generate large volumes of cash with no legitimate explanation.

-Smurfing feeds directly into layering: once funds enter the banking system through structured deposits, they're typically moved through wire transfers, currency conversions, and account-to-account transfers to put distance between the cash and its origin.
+The technique sits primarily in the placement stage of money laundering, when criminal cash first enters the financial system, and recurs in layering when funds move between accounts or transfer internationally through money service businesses.
+Once funds are inside the banking system, they're typically moved through wire transfers, currency conversions, and account-to-account transfers to put distance between the cash and its origin.
 A related variant, cuckoo smurfing, uses legitimate incoming international transfers as cover, so deposits appear to be normal remittances from abroad.

 What makes smurfing hard to stop is the information gap.
 Each individual deposit is legitimate in isolation.
 The criminal pattern only emerges when you aggregate across accounts, individuals, and time, often across multiple institutions that don't share real-time data.
 A structurer operating across six banks faces minimal detection risk at any single one.